 Real-Time Extraction of Biometric Data from Video

 The Department of Defense is increasingly relying on biometric data, such as iris scans, gait recognition, and heart-rate monitoring to protect against both cyber and physical attacks.
-"Military planners, like their civilian infrastructure and homeland security counterparts, use video-linked 'behavioral recognition analytics,' leveraging base protection and counter-IED operations," according to an article in Defense Systems.
+"Military planners, like their civilian infrastructure and homeland security counterparts, use video-linked 'behavioral recognition analytics,' leveraging base protection and counter-IED operations," according to a recent article in Defense Systems.
 Current state-of-the-art approaches do not make it possible to gather biometric data in real-world settings, such as border and airport security checkpoints, where people are in motion.
-This blog post presents the results of exploratory research conducted by the SEI's Emerging Technology Center to design algorithms that extract heart rate from video of non-stationary subjects in real time.
+This blog post presents exploratory research undertaken by the SEI's Emerging Technology Center to design algorithms to extract heart rate from video capture of non-stationary subjects in real-time.

 Foundations of Our Work

-One of the initial applications of the CSAIL algorithm, released via open source, was to monitor subtle movements in infants in neonatal care units.
+One of the initial applications of the CSAIL algorithm, released via open source, was for use in neonatal care units to monitor subtle movements in infants.
 Eulerian Video Magnification has been used on pre-recorded video under lab conditions on subjects who remain primarily still in front of a camera.
 The current state of the art for color and motion magnification requires laboratory-controlled conditions, which restricts the subject's movement and facial expressions, as well as illumination variations.
-These restrictions make this approach unsuitable for use in real-time settings, such as airports or stadiums.
+These restrictions make this approach unsuitable for use in real-time settings such as airports.

 Our research combines facial landmarking with spatial decomposition and temporal filtering to enable heart-rate extraction from video captured in real-time settings on subjects in motion.
 For example,

-- We apply video biometrics using "facial landmarking," which localizes and tracks 68 facial landmarks from frame to frame.
-This approach includes cropping to regions of interest, including the cheeks and forehead--areas where blood vessels are located, and the pulse is magnified.
+- We are applying video biometrics using "facial landmarking", which localizes and tracks 68 facial landmarks from frame-to-frame.
+This approach includes cropping to regions of interest, including the cheeks and forehead, areas where blood vessels are located and the pulse is magnified.

 - Confidence values are output for each point, depending on occlusions, face angle, and illumination on the face.
-Using these values, we can focus on "best" regions of the face in each frame when capturing biometric video, which makes our problem space much smaller and results more accurate.
+Using these, we can focus on "best" regions of the face in each frame when capturing biometric video, which will make our problem space much smaller and results more accurate.

 - Facial landmarking also allows us to accommodate typical movements (+/-90 degrees along pitch, yaw, and roll directions) by tracing points along a facial feature as it is moving (e.g., eyebrow, lips, nose, cheeks, forehead).

-- To accelerate the facial landmarking, we use a two-pronged approach.
-We use information from previous frames as historical reference to speed up the processing.
-We also use graphics processing units (GPUs) to accelerate the processing of parallel tasks (i.e., performing the same computation on thousands of video frames).
+- To accelerate the facial landmarking, we are using a two pronged approach.
+We are using information from previous frames as historical reference to speed up the processing.
+We are also using graphics processing units (GPUs), to accelerate the processing of parallel tasks (i.e., performing the same computation on thousands of video frames).

-Our research approach uses a hybrid of face landmarking techniques to achieve both speed and accuracy in natural settings.
-We use DLib - an open source face landmarking tool in conjunction with CyLab state of the art face landmarking advanced by Dr. Marios Savvides, director of the CyLab Biometrics Center at Carnegie Mellon University, and a collaborator on this project.
-This hybrid approach allows us to address the issues of facial motion and expressions, occlusions, and variation in illumination in near-real time.
+Our research approach relies on face landmarking research advanced by Dr. Marios Savvides, the director of the CyLab Biometrics Center at Carnegie Mellon University and our collaborator on this project.
+Dr. Savvides' research on face landmarking allows us to address the issues of facial motion and expressions, occlusions, and variation in illumination.

-For the computational photography component, we collaborated with Dr. Kris Kitani, assistant research professor in the Robotics Institute, Computer Vision Group, at Carnegie Mellon University.
+For the computational photography component, we are collaborating with Dr. Kris Kitani, assistant research professor in the Robotics Institute, Computer Vision Group at Carnegie Mellon University.
 Dr. Kitani's interests lie in the area of human activity forecasting by integrating optimal control and computer visions techniques, with an aim to overcome the limitations of the traditional camera.

 Testing Our Approach

-To test our approach, we integrated the landmarking techniques described above with the extraction of heart rate.
+As part of our approach, we are testing a proof-of-concept that integrates the landmarking technique developed by Dr. Savvides with the extraction of heart rate.
 We created an application written in Python to extract the heartrate from a facial video from a webcam livestream or from a previously recorded video of a facial image.
-This application uses face landmarking to find the optimal location on the user's face (e.g., the forehead).
+This application uses face landmarking to find the optimum location on the user's face, e.g. the forehead region.
 The application then measures the average optical intensity of the pixels in the region of interest by collecting data from this location over time and uses this to estimate the heart rate.
 We account for different races by automatically detecting skin tone and scaling the weight of the red color channel in a proportional manner.

-We tested our application on videos obtained through open source that highlighted a human-computer interaction study undertaken by researchers at Imperial College in London in which 30 participants were shown fragments of movies and pictures.
+We applied our application to a database of videos obtained through open source that highlighted a human-computer interaction study undertaken by researchers at Imperial College in London in which 30 participants were shown fragments of movies and pictures.
 During the study, the participants were monitored with six video cameras, a microphone, an eye gaze tracker, and physiological sensors measuring ECG, EEG (32 channels), respiration amplitude, and skin temperature.
 Study participants also had their heartrates measured via sensors attached to their bodies.